-Fuses: A fuse is a metal strip that melts when the circuit is overloaded.
-They’re made of see through plastic and come in different colors, shapes and sizes.
-They come in different colors to easily indicate the different amperage ratings.
+Most are made of see-through plastic and come in different colors, shapes, and sizes.
+They come in different colors to quickly indicate the different amperage ratings.
 They also come in small, standard, and max sizes.
-Maxi fuses replaced inline fuses because they separate the different circuits.
-This helps when diagnosing an open circuit.

-Many of today's vehicles contain a combination of mini and standard fuses.
-The fuse boxes are located in different locations depending on the manufacturer.
-Mini fuses are small and conveniently fit into a small housing that takes up less space in a kick panel or under an instrument panel.
+Many of today's vehicles combine mini and standard fuses.
+Mini fuses conveniently fit into a small housing that takes up less space in a kick panel or under an instrument panel.